Robert Becker, President

 Michael Wiegers is Editor in Chief of the not-for-profit Copper Canyon Press, one of the original two supporting organizations that helped establish The Merwin Conservancy as a nonprofit organization.
 He was W.S.
 Merwin’s publisher and editor for 26 years.
 Impassioned by William’s poetry, as well as a long friendship with the Merwins, he brings a literary background to the organization, alongside a historical perspective.
 As an outdoorsperson, he values solitude in wild places, as well as respectful community with critters.
 He has hiked nearly every watershed of the Olympic Mountains, walked the Paine Circuit in Chile’s Patagonia, climbed the Cascades, paddled the waters of the Salish Sea, and skied the mountains of the Pacific Northwest.
 When he is not traveling, he lives in a small house near the Salish Sea, in Port Townsend.
 He has been a Merwin Conservancy board member since 2018.

-William and Paula Merwin, Emeritus*
+William and Paula Merwin, Founders*

 Dr. John Dransfield